Comprehensive Exam Policy

 Deviations from these dates will only be granted for exceptional reasons and must have the approval of the graduate director.

-f.
-The deadline to turn in an amended proposal is Apr 15.
-If substantial revisions are required, the student is strongly encouraged to interact with the Examination Committee prior to this date in order to facilitate successful completion of the written component.
+- The deadline to turn in an amended proposal is Apr 15.
+If substantial revisions are required, the student is strongly encouraged to interact with the Examination Committee prior to this date in order to facilitate the successful completion of the written component.